Ruaneri-Portela/Kotonoha/README.md

 - Prompt of choice (A/B)
 - Load a new script (PATH)

-The engine uses SDL2 as the graphics and audio backend, and FFMPEG as the video backend.
+The engine uses SDL2 as the graphics and audio backend, and FFMPEG as the video backend, to game UI IMGui

 The engine intends to work with .ass (alpha substation) texts as the subtitle engine.